Skip to content

 HTTP Proxies

-To route traffic through an HTTP proxy, specify the proxy URL in the proxy parameter during client initialization:
+To route traffic through an HTTP proxy, specify the proxy URL in the proxy parameter when initializing a Client:

 SOCKS Proxies

-For SOCKS proxies, use the socks5 scheme in the proxy URL:
+tls_requests supports SOCKS5 proxies.
+Use the socks5:// scheme in the proxy URL:

 Proxy Authentication

-• HTTPS Support: Both HTTP and SOCKS proxies work for HTTPS requests.
+• HTTPS Support: Both HTTP and SOCKS5 proxies correctly handle HTTPS traffic (using the CONNECT method for HTTP proxies).